DavidFarrell/paidia.fun/content/homepage/20ourgames.md

 ![Raccoon Rampage boardgame set up on a table, components include an eye catching board, dice, raccoon tokens, player mats and cards](images/glamourshot.jpg)
 ### BioInvaders: Raccoon Rampage

-A semi-cooperative strategy boardgame where players navigate alliances and rivalries to manage the raccoon invastion in Europe.
+A semi-cooperative strategy boardgame where players navigate alliances and rivalries to manage the raccoon invasion in Europe.
 Perfect for 3-4 players in classrooms or on family game nights, BioInvaders!
 Raccoon Rampage is ideal for fostering negotiation skills while learning about how to tackle real-world ecological challenges.

 ![Screenshots from wurd and baw, digital games designed to promote engagement on news site/app Shades News](images/shades.png)
 ### Shades: Games and Engagement

 cf.me set out to change the way people get daily news by blending editorial content with playful, habitual interactions.
 The company later rebranded as Shades News.
 We were engaged to design a cohesive experience across the website and mobile app.

 We designed two iOS games that could act as lightweight, daily touchpoints. "baw" and "wurd" were conceived as quick, replayable titles that complement reading sessions—offering snackable play during news breaks and providing new entry points back into the news experience.